nonsensery/hss-sqs/README.md

 2. Move the price below the variant selection fields.
 3. Increase the size of the price text.
 4. Change the text on the add-to-cart button to "Choose Details…".

+And these things on the pop-up product form (after clicking that first add-to-cart button):

+1. Adds a swatch next to the cloth color selection fields to preview the selected color.
+2. Adds a link below the cloth color selection fields that opens the cloth color details page.